violet-42/CM-CGNS/README.md

 <img src="assets/cluster.png" />
 </div>

-### • Framework
+### • Architecture
 <div align="center">
 <img src="assets/framework.png" />
 </div>

-## Once our paper is accepted, we will release the code as soon as possible.
+Once our paper is accepted, we will release the code as soon as possible.